TooTallNate/n8.io-old/articles/converting-a-c-library-to-gyp.markdown

 Now converting the build system of some odd C library that you haven't written can be a daunting task, so that's what this article hopes to address.
-I'll explain my method of converting a C library originally using `autotools` to build into using `gyp`, and hopefully you will do the same (or improve on my method!) in order to make your native module more portable.
+I'll explain my method of converting a C library originally using `autotools` to build using `gyp`, and hopefully you will do the same (or improve on my method!) in order to make your native module more portable.
 Your users will thank you for the easier installation process (i.e. not having to `apt-get install` some external libraries).